Internal Bra: Innovative Techniques in Breast Surgery

 What is an Internal Bra?

-The internal bra is a surgical technique utilized in breast procedures to provide better support and stability to the breast tissue.
-Unlike traditional breast augmentation, which relies solely on implants to enhance breast size and shape, the internal bra involves the creation of a supportive framework, within the breast using specialized materials.
+The internal bra is a surgical technique used in breast procedures to provide better support and stability to the breast tissue.
+Unlike traditional breast augmentation, which relies solely on implants to change breast size and shape, the internal bra involves adding a supportive framework, within the breast using specialised materials.
 This framework acts as an internal scaffold, mimicking the function of a traditional bra to lift, support, and shape the breasts.

 How Does the Internal Bra Work: